dhruv810/sshell/REPORT.md

 We tested the Makefile on the source code, so it was easy to implemnt since there were not any errors in code.

+---

-For the nect part, we needed to extract arguments from string command.
-For this part we used on line c compiler to test that part individually and later implemented on the project.
+For the next part, we needed to extract arguments from string command.
+For which we used online C compiler to test that part individually and later implemented on the project.

 - https://www.onlinegdb.com/online_c_compiler

-We wanted to make sure that our code is working before implementing on the project.
-So, we used online compiler to test many functions of the project.
-Many of which are the following,
+We wanted to make sure that our code is working before implementing it on the project.
+So, we used online compiler to test many functions before writing on the project.
+Some of which are following

 - get_arguments
 - check_for_pipe